terikon/cordova-plugin-photo-library/README.md

 - EXIF rotation hell is not handled on browser platform.
 - Include album name in libraryItem.
 - Enable filter option for getLibrary, that will select specific album.
+- Provide cancellation mechanism for long-running operations, like getLibrary.

 # References